-Norfolk Southern Switches to Efficiency, Visibility, and Customer Service
+Norfolk Southern Uses Integration and Analytics to Increase Operational Visibility and Customer Service

 Increased visibility and fast time to value, awareness, and action

 "Our systems and our customers were getting dated and inconsistent information, and that’s really what we’re trying to resolve.
 If we weren't able to, it would slow us down.
-We have a lot of good projects underway, and if it takes us longer to execute, it's just going to delay the benefits.”
+We have a lot of good projects underway, and if it takes us longer to execute, it's just going to delay the benefits,” says Ehlers.

-"We began our relationship with TIBCO in 2010," says Mr. Ehlers.
-"We were working on a very complex, very expensive, Positive Train Control project, and needed an integration platform.
-After working with TIBCO ActiveMatrix BusinessWorks™ for a while, it became very obvious that we could expand to the whole enterprise suite of production applications.
-We added TIBCO Enterprise Message Service™, TIBCO BusinessEvents®, and TIBCO Spotfire®.”
-“We used TIBCO professional services for the initial implementation, and for consulting as we continue to expand and scale,” says Mr. Miller.
+"We began our relationship with TIBCO in 2010," says Ehlers.
+"We were working on a very complex and very expensive Positive Train Control project and needed an integration platform.
+After working with TIBCO for awhile, it became very obvious that we could expand to the whole enterprise suite of production applications.
+We added TIBCO solutions to do this."
+Miller concures, "We used TIBCO Professional Services for the initial implementation, and for consulting as we continue to expand and scale."

 "Our event-enabled platform allows us to track and trace assets, recognize threats and opportunities, and provide a mechanism for notifying the business so they can act faster," says Miller.
-NS increased utilization of its railcar fleet and reduced rental payments for hired cars.
+Norfolk Southern increased railcar fleet utilization and reduced rental payments for hired cars.
 Its detailed tracking model now projects supply and demand, and it can optimize customer railcar assignments and supply the right car at the right time for loading and unloading to make best use of scarce assets.

-"Now that we have a strong foundation, we want to get into some other areas, like predictive analytics," says Ehlers.
+"Now that we have a strong foundation, we want to get into some other areas like predictive analytics," says Ehlers.
 "We have a lot of Internet-connected devices we can leverage for service recovery.
-Our employees are coming up with some great Spotfire use cases.
-We want to do supply and demand forecasting, be able to see the network 10, 20, 30 hours into the future."
+Our employees are coming up with some great analytics use cases.
+We want to do supply and demand forecasting, and be able to see the network 10, 20, 30 hours into the future."